 The maximum and minimum allowable temperatures (Tmax and Tmin) can be set as well as the range of ∆T where the system is considered to be locked.
-From a Channel Detail screen (figure 17), tap Settings > Limits and the screen in figure 23 will appear.
-It is advised to set Tmin above the dew point temperature for your ambient conditions.
+From a Channel Detail screen (figure 21), tap Settings > Temp Limits and the screen in figure 24 will appear.
+It is advised to set Tmin above the dew point temperature for your ambient conditions to avoid condensation on your plant surface.
 If the temperature of the plant exceeds the range set by Tmax and Tmin, the temperature will be displayed in a flashing red field.

 In the view shown, the lock range has been defined to be ±3 mK.
 If -3 mK ≤ ∆T ≤ +3 mK, ∆T will be displayed on a green field.
 If outside this range, ∆T will be displayed on a yellow field.
 The graph in the bottom right of the Channel Detail screen plots ∆T vs. time.
 The dashed yellow lines on this plot represent the lock range limits as set in this screen.